|

 I have fitted timer switches on my freezers so that they automatically

-switch off during the middle part of the night. these also have an
+switch off duirng the middle part of the night. these also have an

 extra layer of expanded foam to keep the cold in. |